Consumer Watchdog: Proposition 103

 Following this campaign, along with canvassing and the endorsement of Ralph Nader, the initiative was passed in November 1988.
 Since then, Consumer Watchdog has defended Proposition 103 from insurance industry challenges and ensured the proposition's implementation.
 In 2008, the Consumer Federation of America estimated that Proposition 103 had saved consumers over $62 billion since 1988.

+However, critics of California Proposition 103 claim it is responsible for California's insurance crisis.
+In March 2024, the editorial board of the Orange County Register called for its repeal, saying "Prop.
+103 didn't solve California's insurance problems, but made them worse.
+Time to cancel it."

+Proposition 103's benefits to policyholders have been questioned by independent researchers, including the International Center for Law & Economics.
+Contrary to claims that Proposition 103 saved Californians as much as $154 billion in auto insurance premiums from 1989 to 2015, it found that Californians would have saved nearly $25 billion if they had not passed Proposition 103.

 Proposition 17

 During 2010, Consumer Watchdog opposed Proposition 17, a ballot measure sponsored by Mercury Insurance Group to repeal a provision of Proposition 103 which prohibits insurance companies from considering a driver's history of prior insurance coverage when determining the price or availability of automobile insurance.
 Mercury spent $16 million in its effort, funding a group called Californians for Fair Automobile Insurance Rates.
 Consumer Watchdog argued that the measure would have allowed Mercury and other companies to impose surcharges on drivers who have not had continuous coverage.
 To raise awareness of the fact that an insurance company was sponsoring of Proposition 17, Consumer Watchdog sent a man in a chicken suit to legislative hearings on the measure.
 The group was outspent 12-to-1, but the measure was narrowly defeated on June 8, 2010.